 - (This is where the musical part kind of falls off.
 You’re welcome.)

-Depending on your organization, there may be more processes that would bring value here, but I think it’s critical to understand that you do not have to check all of these boxes to get started.
+Depending on your organization, more processes would bring value here, but I think it’s critical to understand that you do not have to check all of these boxes to get started.
 I once saw Elmo realize halfway through a song that he needed more characters - he asked the viewers and his friend Velvet to help him imagine them.
-Having well-aligned sales and marketing teams means they can not only identify problems, but craft solutions together.
+Having well-aligned sales and marketing teams means they can not only identify problems but craft solutions together.

-For instance, I’ve helped our clients build a number of workaround solutions, particularly in the technology department, where ERP/CRM integration is just not possible, but sales and marketing still need tools and access to data to get the job done.
+For instance, I’ve helped our clients build several workaround solutions, particularly in the technology department, where ERP/CRM integration is just not possible.
+However, sales and marketing still need tools and access to data to get the job done.
 Through conversation, understanding the challenge, understanding the KPIs, and agreeing on what success looks like, we helped develop a better sales process and freed up valuable sales team bandwidth.
-The added benefit of workarounds is that they help both teams understand what works, what doesn’t, and what’s most valuable when the company is in a position to invest in a comprehensive technology solution.
+The added benefit of workarounds is that they help both teams understand what works, what doesn’t, and what’s most valuable when the company can invest in a comprehensive technology solution.

-We’ve seen increased efficiency, stronger relationships, and, if we’re being honest, smarter marketing with our clients when they employ the tactics outlined in this three-part series.
-I hope some of these suggestions work for your company, and I would love to talk to you about your business challenges.
-Drop me a note at email@example.com with your thoughts!
+We’ve seen increased efficiency, stronger relationships, and, if we’re honest, smarter marketing with our clients when they employ the tactics outlined in this three-part series.